 Limit the spacing between culverted crossings in a canal to not less than 660 feet.

-Drainage Laterals - Limit hydraulic losses in its canal systems so that a single crossing, whether culvert or bridge, induces a head loss in the system of not more than 0.10 feet.
+Drainage Ditches - Limit hydraulic losses in its canal systems so that a single crossing, whether culvert or bridge, induces a head loss in the system of not more than 0.10 feet.
 The head loss shall be calculated using a design flow for the drainage area served by the canal at the crossing location, which includes all the drainage upstream of the proposed crossing.
 The design flow rate shall be based on the removal rate specified for laterals in the Plan of Reclamation.

 Irrigation Laterals - Limit hydraulic losses in its canal systems so that a single crossing, whether culvert or bridge, induces a head loss in the system of not more than 0.10 feet.
 The head loss shall be calculated using a design flow for the area served by the canal at the crossing location and an even distribution of water supply to the basin.
 The design flow rate shall be based on the head differential across the irrigation culvert when the main flow way water level is at the maximum water supply elevation and the water level in the irrigation lateral has been surcharged as outlined in the water conservation practices, including additional factors of safety.